Lots of HTML, JS and/or CSS errors force IE8 to switch to compatibility view

 Therefore it´s impossible to use IE8 for backend purposes this time.

-#8 Updated by Alex Dangel almost 10 years ago
+#8 Updated by Alex Dangel over 10 years ago

 Some more reproducable examples: